LainLayer/visual-novel-engine/README.md

 - [ ] Save Game state.
 - [ ] Playing music and sound effects, fade audio in and out.
 - [ ] Load custom fonts from chickenmilk.
-- [ ] Logging module.
-  + [ ] Handles multithreading.
-  + [ ] Cross-platform terminal colors.
-  + [ ] Log into both terminal STDOUT and into the debug system in a text box.
-- [ ] Refactor multi-threaded asset loading to not use `ThreadPool` but instead just create and detach a bunch of threads to avoid blocking in the case where there are more than 32 assets.
 - [ ] Add `block` keyword that will block without doing anything.
 - [ ] Refactor text displaying system to duplicate strings from the file and store them separetely, then free the file contents.
 - [ ] Refactor big imgui chunk of code into its own module and put it behind a keybind